EconometricInstitute/feb22012-programming-website/data/week4/1-arrays.md

 <programming-exercise name='Average of array'>

 The class ArrayAverage has a method `public static double computeAverageOfArray(int[] array)`.
-Complete the method so that it computes and returns the sum of the numbers in the array it receives as parameter.
+Complete the method so that it computes and returns the average of the numbers in the array it receives as parameter.
-You can try out the computation of the sum with this example:
+You can try out the computation of the average with this example:

 ```java
 int[] numbers = {5, 1, 3, 4, 2};